kontor-project/blog/content/post/composite-aircraft-building-materials-and-methods.md

 **The elevators** are a bit more complex.
 Gliders need to maintain a sleek profile as much as possible, so there are no cables hooked up to the elevators as you would see in most small aircraft (especially old airplanes).
 Most gliders use a rod to move the elevators up or down.
 This rod is directly connected to the stick.

 **The ailerons** are hooked up in a similar way as the elevators, in the sense that they are not actuated by cables.
-Generally, the ailerons' axle goes to the fuselage, where it is actuated by a rod.
+Generally, the ailerons' axle extends to the fuselage, where it is actuated by a rod.
 This eliminates the need for cables.
 It seems complicated, but it is nothing that cannot be explored with a good set of Lego Technic.

-One important thing to note, is that under the European regulation, gliders wings that can be taken apart must be able to only fit in the correct position.
+One important thing to note, is that under the European regulation, gliders' wings that can be taken apart must be able to fit only in the correct position.
 This prevents the wings from being placed up-side down, or the wrong way round.
 It is also required that the control surface mechanism automatically connect itself upon assembly.
 That prevents rushed glider pilots from accidentally taking off with no controls.
 If we want the Kontor to fly in Europe, we need to make sure our design adheres to these regulations.

 # Homework